 When customers choose to visit a restaurant, they are looking for a memorable gastronomical experience.
-This experience depends on the quality, freshness, and taste of food; the décor, ambience and hygiene level; and, the staff courtesy and prompt service, among the other parameters.
+This experience depends on the quality, freshness, and taste of food; the décor, ambiance and hygiene level; and, the staff courtesy and prompt service, among the other parameters.
 Soliciting customer feedback can give you an insight into what they like about your restaurant and what they expect it will also effectively increase the standards of customer service.
 Based on their comments and opinions, you can work towards not only delivering a great dining experience to your customers but also build repeat patronage and boost your brand image.
 Read about the 5 Ways You Can Use Feedback Management to Boost Your Restaurant Business